dmbarbour/wikilon/docs/AwelonLang.md

 *Aside:* I'm interested in use of color as an alternative to prefixes, e.g. such that `html-div` is written in a different color from `math-div`.
 This would give us a more concise notation.

-## Monadic Programming

-The [monad pattern](https://en.wikipedia.org/wiki/Monad_%28functional_programming%29) is convenient for explicit modeling of effects, exceptions, backtracking, lightweight APIs or DSLs, and multi-stage programs.
-However, this pattern requires syntactic support, lest it devolve into an illegible mess of deeply nested functions.
-Consider an operator `;` for monadic command sequences:

-        ; Cont == [Cont] cseq
-        X; Y; Z == X [Y;Z] cseq == X [Y [Z] cseq] cseq

-This projection flattens the nesting, enabling a more direct expression of program logic.
-The command sequence combinator `cseq` binds our continuation `[Y;Z]` to the result of computing `X`.

-To complete our monad, we must define a pure `return` such that `return [Y] cseq` locally rewrites to `Y`.
-(To fit Awelon's tacit stack programming style, we implicitly return the current data stack rather than an explicit value from the stack.)
-This projection conveniently layers with *Named Local Variables* such that `Z` can access variables defined at `X` or `Y`.
-Hence, we get conventional local variable scoping with no extra effort.

-Of course, this projection conveniently supports only one monad.
-I propose a variant of the *operational monad*, which is adaptable and extensible through the operation type, and supports local definition of effect handlers.
-See also [Operational Monad Tutorial](https://apfelmus.nfshost.com/articles/operational-monad.html) by Heinrich Apfelmus or [Free and Freer Monads](http://okmij.org/ftp/Computation/free-monad.html) by Oleg Kiselyov.
-With the operational monad, one monad is sufficient for all monadic programming use cases.

-In Awelon, we can model the operational monad by defining `yield` as our only alternative to `return`.
-Before we yield, we can place a request continuation on the data stack where our caller knows to find it.
-This provides an opportunity for intervention or interaction between computations.

-        return = [none]
-        yield = [[null] some]
-        cseq = w [i] [w [cons] b b [some] b] if

-        Assuming:
-            [L][R]none == L             none = w a d
-            [L][R][X]some == [X]R       some = w b a d
-            [C][L][R]if == [L][R]C      if = [] b b a i
-            [F]i == F                   i = [] w a d
-            [A][B]w == [B][A]           w = [] b a

-Normally, `yield` will be encapsulated within the definition of an operator word like `read`, or a procedure that invokes such operators.
-In context of deep procedural abstractions and loops, we'll expand to patterns like `yield [X] cseq [Y] cseq [Z] cseq`.
-For performance and future projections, we'll want to rewrite this to `[X [Y [Z] cseq] cseq]`, which requires starting at `[Z]`.
-Thus, this definition of `cseq` constructs a reverse-ordered list as an intermediate data structure.

-*Caveat:* Type-safe interaction between the monadic computation and its `yield` handler is not yet solved.
-In general, this would require advanced types.
-Nonetheless, I intend to get started early with monads to support *Bots, Effects, and Applications* and *High Performance Computing*.
-For these few specific cases, we could annotate our assumptions, perhaps using `(tx)` for transactional memory and `(kpn)` for Kahn Process Network accelerators.

 ## Labeled Data

 Labeled data types, such as records and variants, are a staple of most programming languages.
 I've frequently contemplated built-in support for labeled data in Awelon.
 However, projections and accelerators should be adequate to the task without requiring new primitives.

-For records, I propose we build upon abstract record constructors of form `[[A] "a" put [B] "b" put ...](rec)`, as opposed to a concrete representation like a trie or list.
-Importantly, the behavior of `put` would determine the *observable properties* of records - commutative, and whether duplicate put is an error or idempotent.
-And the `(rec)` annotation would conveniently provide a hint for typing, projection, and acceleration.
-We can easily abstract records as normal functions.
-And a few simple projections like `:label == "label" rput` would cover symbolic data.
+For records, I propose we build upon abstract record constructors of form `[[A] "a" rset [B] "b" rset ...](rec)`, as opposed to a concrete representation like a trie or list.
+Importantly, the behavior of `rset` would determine the *observable properties* of records - commutative, and whether duplicate put is an error or idempotent.
+And the `(rec)` annotation can provide a hint for typing, projection, and acceleration.
+Type analysis for records should support heterogeneous types.
+A few simple projections like `:label == "label" rset` would cover symbolic data.

 For variants, we can follow the example of Church-encoded sum types, where `type (A+B) = ∀r.((A → r) → (B → r) → r)`.
 That is, we must provide a handler for each case.
 The sum value itself selects one handler and applies it.
 Naturally, for labeled variants, our handler should be a record, with one label per case or perhaps paired with a default option.
 In any case, the resulting variant structure might have form `[[Val] "a" case](case)`.